wavefrontHQ/docs/pages/doc/dashboards_managing.md

 The dashboard(s) are moved to the Trash.
 You can view the Trash by clicking the trash toggle: Off - ![trash_off.png](images/trash_off.png#inline#inline)  On - ![trash_on.png](images/trash_on.png#inline).

-You can recover a dashboard within 30 days of being moved to the Trash.
-After 30 days, the deleted dashboard is removed from the Trash and is no longer recoverable.
+You can recover a dashboard that was moved to the Trash less than 30 days ago.
+After 30 days, the deleted dashboard is removed from the Trash and you can no longer recover it.
 To permanently remove a dashboard before the 30 day deadline, toggle the Trash icon and manually delete it.

 ## Managing Dashboard Versions